RIPE-NCC/whois/README.RDAP.md

 Related Contact information is Filtered
 ---------------------------------------
 All related entities ("technical","administrative" etc.) have filtered contact information, i.e. "e-mail" value is not included.
-Related entities do not count towards the daily query limit https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.
+Therefore, related entities do not count towards the daily query limit https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use-policy.
 This was done to avoid blocking clients for inadvertently querying excessively for personal data.